zsteinkamp/photodirs/README.md

 * `crop` - fill the box of the specified size, cropping the image

 Examples:
+* `/photo/2023-03-01_hawaii/CRW_1000.CR2?size=orig`
-* `/2023-03-01_hawaii/CRW_1000.CR2?size=orig` Will return a JPEG image with dimensions the same as the original.
+Will return the original image file.
+RAW originals are downloaded as RAW.
-* `/2023-03-01_hawaii/CRW_1000.CR2?size=200x200&crop`
+* `/photo/2023-03-01_hawaii/IMG_1001.JPG?size=200x200&crop`
 Will always return a 200x200px JPEG image, cropping the long side if it is not square.
-* `/2023-03-01_hawaii/CRW_1000.CR2?size=1000x1000`
+* `/photo/2023-03-01_hawaii/IMG_1002.HEIC?size=1000x1000`
-Will return JPEG image whose long side is 1000px, i.e. will fit inside of the specified `size` box without cropping.
+Will return a JPEG image whose long side is 1000px, i.e. will fit inside of the specified `size` box without cropping.

 ## REST API